 Experimental soft furnishings.

 Ever wondered how you could improve on those printed curtains that feature on most modern ready-to-run coaching stock?
 They look OK at first glance, from a distance at least, but the lack of relief is all too obvious once you get a bit closer.
-The uniform shape can appear over-regimented too, like the staff have been out with a ruler as the fabric is tied back, as if it was part of a military barracks.
+The uniform shape can appear over-regimented too.
 And, of course, plenty of coach models don't have any curtains at all, when they really ought to.

 There are a few sources of cast whitemetal curtains that, once painted, can look much better (such as MJT).
 However, I decided to try making some of my own from coloured paper.
 I didn't have any of the correct dark blue shade - to match the maroon BR Mk1 - to hand, so they're a bit bright.
 But, the point was to see how they'd look and if I could be bothered to fit an entire carriage in this way.